PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 ![Learn_1.JPG](https://github.com/PaulZC/Pyrotechnic_Balloon_Cut-Down/blob/master/img/Learn_1.JPG)

 Either an eRIC4 or an eRIC9 can be installed.
 The eRIC4 operates at 402-470 MHz for Europe, APAC and China.
 The eRIC9 operates at 804-940 MHz for Europe, North & South America, India and China.
-Solder the "FREQ" split pad to select the eRIC9 915 MHz band.
+Solder the _FREQ_ split pad to select the eRIC9 915 MHz band.

 Each eRIC has a unique serial number.
 The custom code running on the eRIC will trigger the cut-down when it receives a data packet containing that serial number.